CAPE HATTERAS LIGHTHOUSE

 Cape Hatteras Lighthouse

-[UPDATE COMING SOON] In 1796 The United States Congress took up the debate as to whether a lighthouse should be constructed on the Outer-Banks of North Carolina.
+In 1796 The United States Congress took up the debate as to whether a lighthouse should be constructed on the Outer Banks of North Carolina.
 Shippers had been complaining for years about the dangerous shoals located off the coast.
 But because of fiscal restraints and indecision, nothing was done for six years.

-Finally, in 1802, money was appropriated to build a light at Cape Point.
+Finally, in 1802, money was appropriated to build a light at Cape Hatteras.
 The new tower was originally 95 feet above sea level.
-It was an octagonal tower built of brick, sitting on a stone foundation.
+It was an octagonal tower built of sandstone block sitting on a stone foundation.
 The builder was Henry Dearborn, a man who had attained a respected reputation as a physician, congressman, Revolutionary war officer and later, Ambassador of Portugal.

-At the end of the Civil War, the new Lighthouse Board found the existing light to be in bad shape and beyond repair.
-It was the board's recommendation that the lighthouse be replaced with something more modern in order to handle the evergrowing shipping needs in that area.
+At the end of the Civil War, engineer for the Fifth District, William J. Newman, informed the new Light-House Board that the existing light was in bad shape and beyond repair.
+Based on Newman's report, it was the board's recommendation that the lighthouse be replaced with something more modern in order to handle the evergrowing shipping needs in this important and dangerous area.
 In 1867, Congress appropriated the necessary funds and construction was begun in 1868.
-At $155,000 the second Cape Hatteras Light was one of the more expensive lights on the East Coast.
+At $155,000 the second Cape Hatteras Light was one of the more expensive lights on the East Coast and no expense was spared on the design and materials.
 The present lighthouse contains approximately 1,250,000 bricks, which came from various brick kilns along the James River in Virginia.
-Dexter Stetson was the superintendent of construction.
+Dexter Stetson, a shipbuilder from Massachusetts was chosen as the superintendent of construction.

 Cape Hatteras Lighthouse is located within the Cape Hatteras National Seashore.
 The NPS celebrates it's 100th anniversary in 2016.
 The grounds are open year-round.
 A Condition Assessment for the Cape Hatteras Lighthouse was completed by Joseph K. Oppermann, Architect, P.A. in 2014.
 The NPS Historic Preservation Training Center (HPTC) will be developing a Historic Structure Report for the Cape Hatteras Lighthouse to include a Management Summary, Developmental History, and guidelines for Treatment and Use; work on the report will begin this spring.
 These reports will serve as guidelines for future lighthouse renovations (no set dates available at this time).